 Legitimate publishers work hard to provide informative and engaging content for their audience, and it takes years of dedicated work for one to become an authority in their respective fields.
 It is ill-fitting for fraudsters to shamelessly take credit for a traffic source that should belong to a particular publisher.
 Then again, ethics is the last thing on the minds of these bad actors.

 Additionally, publishers have a lot to lose in terms of their reputation and the trust between them and merchants.
-Even if a publisher isn't actively involved in unethical behavior, stuffed cookies associated with their sites can still have severe direct and indirect consequences.
+Even if a publisher target website isn't actively involved in unethical user behavior itself, stuffed cookies associated with their sites can still have severe direct and indirect consequences.

-Cookie placement without valid and compliant GDPR cookie consent violates GDPR laws.
+Cookie placement without valid and compliant GDPR make cookie stuffing illegal because consent violates GDPR laws.
 Globally, similar privacy laws protect customers' data.
 Unfortunately, affiliate fraudsters don't care about such violations, and cookie stuffing serves as a convenient way to get away with their misdoings.
 As long as there is inadequate awareness about the effects of data breaches in the populace, cookie stuffing could be even more drastic.

 Digital ad fraud erodes the efficacy of all advertising operations everywhere.
 With cookie stuffing, fraudsters simply barge into ad networks and pillage the funds of legitimate companies.